 These extensions are comparatively tiny and have specific use cases.
 But the fact is, sometimes it’s the little things that make a huge difference.

 Salesforce Admin Check All is a simple extension that will potentially save you a lot of time and irritation.
 It will allow you to ‘Check All’ checkboxes on setup pages, instead of clicking on each of the checkboxes individually.
-It’ll make deployment a lot easier and save you a lot of productive hours.
+It may seem like a small solution, but this extension could save you from quite a bit of tedious clicking.

 Grey Tab is an open source Salesforce extension that will help you view the data of a field on the currently viewed record.
 It works much like a lookup tool that will give you the details that you need about the fields.
 It also can be used to get the Salesforce session information from your browser cookies.